-In this course: Students are allowed to miss three sessions of the lecture without penalty regardless of the reason for their absence (excusable or not), after which two percentage point per absence will be deducted from the 15% attendance and participation grade.
+In this course: Students are allowed to miss three sessions without penalty regardless of the reason for their absence (excusable or not), after which two percentage point per absence will be deducted from the 10% participation and attendance grade.
 It is recommended not to miss a session unless necessary.
-(See Lab Work for the lab attendance policy.)